 Saint Rita de Cascia is one of the most revered saints, and for good reason: the miracles obtained by her intercession can no longer be counted.
 During her lifetime, she already obtained great graces from the Lord.
-After her death, there are even more: blind people who see, mute people who start talking, dying people who are healed, etc. This holy miracle worker thus became the patron of lost causes.
-Discover the extraordinary events that marked the life of Saint Rita and the testimonies of healings that took place near her tomb.
+After her death, there are even more: blind people who could see again, mute people who started talking, dying people who were healed, etc. This holy miracle worker thus became the patron of lost causes.
+Discover the extraordinary events that marked the life of Saint Rita and the testimonies of healing that took place near her tomb.

 Saint Rita's parents formed a holy couple, praying, charitable and loving each other.
 They suffered, as they were not able to have children.
 After constantly praying for this, it was revealed to the mother, Aimée Ferri, that the Lord had heard her.
 Indeed, nine months later, the couple had the joy of welcoming a beautiful little girl whom they called Rita, abbreviation of Margherita.

 While working in the fields, her parents put little Rita in a basket at the foot of a tree, where she was soon surrounded by bees.
 One peasant, having injured his hand, returned to the baby.
 He discovered her covered with bees, even entering her mouth.
 Yet to the amazement of all, the bees did no harm to her.
 Moreover, looking at his hand, the peasant saw that it was perfectly healed.
 When Rita became a nun, similar bees came to settle in the convent.